This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Or it might be nice to have one pointing to the right, rather than to the left — or vice versa.

-However, the Snap Power outlets are constructed in such a way that the direction you put them is dictated by the direction of the ground prongs in your outlets.
+However, the outlet covers are constructed in such a way that the direction you put them is dictated by the direction of the ground prongs in your outlets.

-Good news #1: You could change the direction of your outlet’s electrical box, but you’d definitely have to turn of the electricity first.
+Good news #1: You could change the direction of your outlet’s electrical box, but you would definitely have to turn off the electricity first.
 Then, you would simply reverse the direction that the outlets are wired — so the ground plug is closer to the top, rather than closer to the bottom of the outlet.

-This photo of our master bathroom — before we got the Snap Power night light outlet covers — shows why these Snap Power night light outlet covers are a lifesaver:
+This photo of our master bathroom (before we got the Snap Power night light outlet covers) shows why these night light outlets are a lifesaver:

 As you can see, we were using traditional auto sensor night lights in the 2 outlets in our master bathroom.

 For what it’s worth, I do like the power failure night lights a lot — because they have one unique “extra” feature.
 Not only do they automatically turn on at night and off in the morning, but they also have a flashlight beam that shines automatically when you unplug them from the wall!
 I have a few of these Sylvania power failure night lights.
 I put them where it would be most useful to have a flashlight handy.

 But we’ve become frustrated that the plugs in both master bathroom outlets are used up with night lights all the time!
 So we always have to unplug a night light before we can plug in Jim’s razor or my hair dryer — or whatever.